tango-controls/tango-kernel-followup/2020/2020-03-12/Minutes.md

 Anton and Reynald (Igor probably as well?) are already volunteers to be members of the jury.
 More volunteers from the Tango kernel developers are welcome.

+**Igor**: The Jury: Igor, Olga, Reynald, Anton.
+We need to decide on which date the award will be perofrmed.
+On the eve the Jury will need to gather and pick one contribution.

 ## High priorities issues

 - [cppTango#686](https://github.com/tango-controls/cppTango/issues/686)